velda-io/velda-io.github.io/index.md

 ### Start your journey today

 Experience the development platform that leading teams are already using to ship faster.
-[Book your personalized demo](https://calendly.com/velda-io/30min) and get free cluster setup as an early adopter—limited spots available.
+[Book your personalized demo](https://calendly.com/velda-io/30min) and get free cluster setup as an early adopter—limited spots available.t